dballif/CTF_WriteUps/WriteUps.md

 (The author also has an [article](https://ohyicong.medium.com/how-to-hack-chrome-password-with-python-1bedc167be3d) for a similiar Chrome problem)

 For good measure, I ran this firefox tool on my own passwords just to practice.
 That's cool.
 And conerning.

+### Chicken Wings
+>**Prompt:** I ordered chicken wings at the local restaurant, but uh... this really isn't what I was expecting...

+To solve this one, I ran `file` on it to see if it was anything special.
+It was just some sort of UTF-8 format.
+Opening it in the terminal wasn't doing me any good.
+When I opened it in a file editor.
+I realized it was the font "Wingdings".
+I dropped it into a translator and got the flag.

+### Where Am I
+>**Prompt:** Your friend thought using a JPG was a great way to remember how to login to their private server.
+Can you find the flag?

+Seeing that it was a .jpg, the first thing I did was run `exiftool` on it.
+I looked through all the meatadata for the image and I noticed that in the description field, there was a string that looked like it might be base64.
+I decoded it using `echo "INSERT BASE64 HERE" | base64 -d` to get the flag.

+This could also be solved by openign the properties of the picture in Windows, and going to the details tab.